 Here, \( A \) is the initial amplitude, \( \omega = 2\pi f \) is the angular frequency, and \( \delta \) is the damping constant.

 The left area of the animation shows the two spring-mass systems.
 The springs are drawn dynamically and adapt to their respective displacement.
 The right area displays a coordinate system showing the time evolution of both oscillations.
 The dashed envelope \( \pm A \cdot e^{-\delta t} \) illustrates the exponential amplitude decay of the damped oscillation.
-Horizontal connecting lines between the masses and the curve markers allow direct correlation of the mechanical motion to the diagram.
+Connecting lines between masses and curve markers allow direct correlation to the diagram.

 Interactive Controls